The most amazing royal banquets in history

 The event would have been a meat-heavy affair, with the insatiable king's favourite dishes including venison and birds such as swan or peacock, which were often served cooked on a platter with their feathers fanned flamboyantly as if they were still alive.
 Sweet puddings would have punctuated the savoury courses, rather than being served at the end.
 As was tradition, Henry VIII's 'champion' (then Sir Robert Dymoke) charged through the banquet hall after the second course.
 The feast was finished with a jousting tournament that reportedly lasted until midnight.

-George IV had a chequered reputation during his reign (1820-30), and also prior to taking the throne, when he served as Prince Regent (1811-20).
+George IV had a chequered reputation during his reign (1820-30) and, before he took the throne, as Prince Regent (1811-20).
 His extravagance and gluttony were condemned by many, including his own father, George III.
-However, unperturbed by his critics, George IV would throw some of the most grandiose banquets in royal history.
-These feasts included a night of royal revelry to celebrate his becoming Prince Regent in 1811, after his father's mental illness worsened.
+However, unperturbed by his critics, George IV threw some of the most grandiose banquets in royal history.
+These feasts included a night of royal revelry to celebrate becoming Prince Regent in 1811, after his father's mental illness worsened.

 Given his father's ill health, the timing of the banquet was considered tactless.
 As such, both Prince George's wife and his mother, Queen Charlotte of Mecklenburg-Strelitz, were reportedly excluded from the evening's 2,000-strong guest list.
 Unfazed, he commissioned an ornate silver-gilt dining service known as the Grand Service (pictured), which is still used at royal banquets today.
 It comprises more than 4,000 pieces, including intricate plates, cutlery, candelabras and fruit stands.